 2002 Greene County Conservation District Cooperator of year award

 Lippencott Alpacas, owned by Phil and Lena Galing, is nestled in the rolling hills of Southwestern Pennsylvania about an hour south of Pittsburgh.
 It is located on Lena’s family farm.
 The farm has been in the Hawkins family for four generations and has had many transformations from chicken and egg production to sheep and cattle production and now alpaca production.
 It is the goal of the Galings to keep the family farming tradition alive and to grow their alpaca herd into a significant source of quality alpaca fiber in Greene County.
-They have Haloween Lenabeen, which is well received by the local fiber community, especially the local crafters and spinners.

 In the 1800’s the village of Lippencott supported a country store with a public telephone, a Baptist Church and a whiskey distillery.
 Lippencott was chosen as part of the business name to emphasize this heritage.